 In a professional negligence case, the concept of negligence remains the same as it is in other personal injury cases.
 Negligence is the failure to adhere to the expected standards or duties of care for the situation.
 Rather than just anyone committing the negligence, however, a professional service industry worker or company commits professional negligence.
 Professional negligence often refers to a breach of an established contract or the mishandling of a client’s case or affairs.
 Professional negligence can be minor or major depending on the circumstances.

 Any negligence, incompetence or intentional wrongdoing by a professional that injures someone else could lead to a lawsuit.
 At Koonz McKenney Johnson & DePaolis LLP, we have experience helping clients with a range of professional negligence claim types in Virginia.
 In a legal setting, the courts often refer to professional negligence as malpractice.
 Legal malpractice and medical malpractice are examples of professional negligence.
-Many examples of professional negligence exist in Fairfax.
+Many examples of professional negligence exist in Northern Virginia.

 Professional negligence can occur in any industry.
 Any breach of duty, contractual violation or failure to adhere to industry standards could constitute professional negligence.
 If one person’s professional negligence causes another person’s damages, the victim may have the elements of a civil claim.
-Our attorneys in Fairfax can review potential cases for free, offering our best advice to clients about how to proceed with a lawsuit in pursuit of damages.
+Our attorneys in Northern Virginia can review potential cases for free, offering our best advice to clients about how to proceed with a lawsuit in pursuit of damages.
 As a plaintiff, the burden of proof will be on you during a professional negligence claim.

 Once you or a lawyer has confirmed the existence of professional malpractice, you must file your claim against the at-fault party by Virginia’s deadline.
 The statute of limitations on your case will vary according to claim type.
 You will have five years to file a breach of written contract claim, three years for a breach of oral contract, three to five years for legal malpractice, and two years for fraud, medical malpractice, product liability, personal injury and wrongful death claims.
-Speak to an attorney right away to make sure you meet the deadline on your specific professional negligence claim in Fairfax.
+Speak to an attorney right away to make sure you meet the deadline on your specific professional negligence claim in Northern Virginia.

 The defendant will need to respond to your claim in a timely manner if he or she wishes to contest your demands.
 An ignored demand letter will automatically give you the right to proceed to a trial against the defendant.
 If the defendant responds by accepting your professional negligence claim, it will offer a settlement to resolve the issue.
 Your lawyer may then negotiate with the defendant to settle for a fair amount.
 If a settlement proves impossible to reach, your lawyer can take the case to trial.
 If the defendant responds with a denial from the beginning, you may appeal the denial and then proceed to trial if an appeal fails.